 Singer-songwriter Doug Levitt has traveled over 12 years and 120,000 Greyhound miles, writing songs, stories, and gathering images of fellow travelers struggling to get by.
 He has performed pieces of his Greyhound Diaries project at venues ranging from prisons, VAs and shelters, to The Kennedy Center, Woody Guthrie Center, and Southern Poverty Law Center.

-The BBC has followed Levitt's ongoing travels for a series set around his journeys and songs.
+The BBC has followed Levitt's ongoing travels for documentaries set around his journeys and songs.

-The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work in 2019 that drew record numbers.
+The Museum of Social Justice in Los Angeles mounted a large multimedia exhibition of his work.

 Doug has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, Reuters, the UK's ITV Channel 4, and The Independent.